apache/spark/docs/sql-programming-guide.md

 ## Creating Datasets

-Datasets are similar to RDDs, however, instead of using Java Serialization or Kryo they use a specialized [Encoder](api/scala/index.html#org.apache.spark.sql.Encoder) to serialize the objects for processing or transmitting over the network.
+Datasets are similar to RDDs, however, instead of using Java serialization or Kryo they use a specialized [Encoder](api/scala/index.html#org.apache.spark.sql.Encoder) to serialize the objects for processing or transmitting over the network.
 While both encoders and standard serialization are responsible for turning an object into bytes, encoders are code generated dynamically and use a format